Skip to main content

 There are three types of messages:

-• external—messages that are sent from outside of the blockchain to a smart contract inside the blockchain.
-Such messages should be explicitly accepted by smart contracts during so called credit_gas.
+• external—messages sent from outside of the blockchain to a smart contract inside the blockchain.
+Such messages should be explicitly accepted by smart contracts during the so-called credit_gas.
 If the message is not accepted, the node should not accept it into a block or relay it to other nodes.

-• internal—messages that are sent from one blockchain entity to another.
-Such messages (in contrast to external) may carry some TON and pay for themselves.
+• internal—messages sent from one blockchain entity to another.
+Such messages, in contrast to external ones, may carry some TON and pay for themselves.
 Thus, smart contracts that receive such messages may not accept it.
 In this case, gas will be deducted from the message value.

 Message layout